 Professor of Political Science

-Dovile Budryte, Ph.D, is a professor of political science at Georgia Gwinnett College.
-Her areas of interest include democratization, gender studies and nationalism.
+Dovile Budrytė, Ph.D, is a professor of political science at Georgia Gwinnett College.
+Her areas of interest include gender studies, trauma and memory in international relations and nationalism.
 She was a 2004 National Endowment for the Humanities grant recipient, 2000-01 Carnegie Council on Ethics and International Affairs (New York) Fellow, and a 1998-99 Fellow at the College for Advanced Central European Studies at Europa University Viadrina, Frankfurt (Oder), Germany.
-Her publications include articles on minority rights and democratization in the Baltic states and three books, Taming Nationalism?
-Political Community Building in the Post-Soviet Baltic States (2005), Feminist Conversations: Women, Trauma and Empowerment in Post-Authoritarian Societies (co-edited with Lisa M. Vaughn and Natalya T. Riegg, 2009) and Memory and Trauma in International Relations: Theories, Cases and Debates (co-edited with Erica Resende, 2013).

 - Doctorate – international studies – Old Dominion University

 - Master of Arts – international studies – Old Dominion University

 - Bachelor of Arts – communications – Walsh University

 - Studies in Journalism – Vilnius University, Lithuania

 Publications include articles on gender issues, minority rights and democratization in the Baltic states and five books.
 The list also includes editing special issues, invited talks and a webinar recording.